kekse1/v4/docs/modules/README.md

-Since I'm mostly developing my [_personal website_](https://kekse.biz/) here, I'm going to implement my own web server, inter alia with **WebSocket API** support (of course, all from scratch, without using the modules of Node.js).
+Since I'm mostly developing my [_personal website_](https://kekse.biz/) here, I'm going to implement my own web server, inter alia with **WebSocket API** support (of course, all from scratch, without using the modules of Node.js or any of the npm modules..).